 |Other||Linen provided, Towels provided|

-The Languedoc Roussillon is where the Cathars were established between the 12th and 14th centuries.
-Even today you can imagine villages hidden and protected from the outside world with guards posted to warn the villagers of intruders.
+The Languedoc Roussillon, which includes the Hérault is simply magnificent.
+It is where the Cathars were established between the 12th and 14th centuries.
+Even today you can imagine villages hidden and protected from the outside world with guards posted to warn of intruders.

-The villa is set in the heart of the Hérault, located 10 minutes northwest of Pezenas in the fortified village of Roujan (34320); 20 kms from Beziers Airport, 28 kms by road from the renowned Mediterranean beaches of Valras & Serignan, - 55 mins from Narbonne, Montpellier and Sète - under 2 hours to the Spanish border.
+The villa is set in the fortified village of Roujan (34320); 21 kms from Beziers Airport, 28 kms by road from the renowned Mediterranean beaches of Valras & Serignan, - 55 mins from Narbonne, Montpellier and Sète - under 2 hours to the Spanish border.

 This is a relatively undiscovered destination, between the sea and the mountains, that begs to be explored.
-You can choose your type of holiday.
-Lazy and relaxing or active, for you will find close by ….
+Close by you will find:-

 • the Garrigue, Mediterranean moorlands great for hikes, or just wander around in the peaceful olive groves or up the Canal de Midi